With a Song in My Heart (Stevie Wonder album)

-With a Song In My Heart is the third studio album by Stevie Wonder, released in 1963 on the Tamla (Motown) label.
-The album was the first to drop Wonder's "Little" nickname, as the 13-year-old singer went the same route of his label mate Marvin Gaye and covered a set of pop standards.
-Like Gaye and other Motown acts, label president Berry Gordy wanted all of his artists to be established on a crossover basis.
-The album did not immediately spell success for Wonder on the adult contemporary set.
-Veteran jazz arranger Ernie Wilkins arranged and conducted the album.
+With a Song in My Heart is the third studio album by Stevie Wonder, released on December 28, 1963, on the Tamla (Motown) label.
+The album was his first to drop the "Little" prefix from his stage name, as the 13-year-old singer followed the example of his labelmate Marvin Gaye by covering a selection of pop standards.
+Like Gaye and other Motown acts, label president Berry Gordy intended to establish his artists on a crossover basis.
+The album did not immediately bring success for Wonder on the adult contemporary market.
+Veteran jazz musician Ernie Wilkins arranged and conducted the album.